KUB4W16/.Grid/README.md

 # .Grid
-.Grid is Figma plugin, tool for creating custom grids from ellipse elements.
+.Grid is Figma plugin, tool for creating custom grids from elements.